 Place the sliced apples, without the extra liquid, in the center of this simple homemade crust any way you like, leaving a 1½-2 inch border around the edges.
 Pile the apples high.

-Gently fold the pastry’s edges towards the center and create pleats at 2-inch intervals, leaving the center of the crostata exposed.
-Using both hands, press the crostata dough to compact the apples.
+Gently fold the pastry’s edges towards the center and create pleats at 2-inch intervals, exposing the crostata’s center.

 If desired, add a few fresh cranberries over the top.